-I have put together a history of the first ten years of UYC which was shows how it was founded in 1958 by a group of dedicated and hard-working enthusiasts and grew rapidly into a well-established and respected club.
-Also in this section are more memories of the early days of the club - Sue Giles
+A history of the first ten years of UYC - how it was founded in 1958 by a group of dedicated and hard-working enthusiasts and grew rapidly into a well-established and respected club.

 It had all started earlier that year when friends Harold Couzens and Joe Harrison, who both loved to spend their spare time pottering around on the lake in motorboats decided to form a club.
 They thought everyone who enjoyed boating on the lake as much as they did should get together.
 They both lived and worked nearby so they placed an advert in the local paper, the Cumberland and Westmorland Herald, on March 4, 1958, left, inviting anyone interested in forming a club to write them.They were delighted with the response from around eighty people, and many of them, motorboat owners and sailors, turned up at the Queen's Head, Tirril, on April 10, 1958, to officially form the Ullswater Motor Boat and Yacht Club.